scalacenter/scala-3-migration-guide/docs/macros/migration-tutorial.md

   def location: Location = ???
 ```

-This alone should make our `app` module compile in Scala 3.
+This alone should make our `app` module compile in Scala 3.0.

 There is no magic formula to port a Scala 2 macro into Scala 3.
-One needs to learn about the available new metaprogramming features of Scala 3.
+One needs to learn about the available new [metaprogramming features](metaprogramming.md).
-You can have a look at the list of [available metaprogramming features](metaprogramming.md).

 We eventually come up with this implementation: